landex/Windows-11/Steps/win_11_configuration.md

 ### Fonts

-I like the **Fira Code** font, so in this case if you can use too, make download .
+I like the **Fira Code** font, so in this case if you can use too, make download in this link [Fira (Code]https://github.com/tonsky/FiraCode/releases/download/6/Fira_Code_v6.zip)